cpfaff/rbefdata_paper/paper/rbefdata.md

           rational envisaged date and journal.
 The calculated authors and email lists for communication as well as the attached datasets and sub projects involved (only partially shown).

-### rbefdata

-The `rbefdata` package started its development within the BEF-Cina experiment.
-Meanwhile it is part of the rOpenSci package portfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions to pull data from different repositories into R for analysis.
-The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
-Additionally it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets which provides a valuable insight into data provenance and also is a stepping stone for reproducible research.

-## Usecase (results)

 The next step after an accepted paper proposal is to setup the `rbefdata` package.
 This requires installing, loading the package and setting the required